metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 ### Optional

-- `spec` (Attributes) Defines the desired state of the FlowCollector resource. <br><br> *: the mention of 'unsupported', or 'deprecated' for a feature throughout this document means that this feature is not officially supported by Red Hat.
-It might have been, for example, contributed by the community and accepted without a formal agreement for maintenance.
-The product maintainers might provide some support for these features as a best effort only. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) Defines the desired state of the FlowCollector resource.<br><br>*: the mention of 'unsupported', or 'deprecated' for a feature throughout this document means that this featureis not officially supported by Red Hat.
+It might have been, for example, contributed by the communityand accepted without a formal agreement for maintenance.
+The product maintainers might provide some supportfor these features as a best effort only. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only